produktive/JaneAlly/README.md

 #### What if I entered incorrect information on installation and need to start over?
 Delete the file `settings.conf` in the JaneAlly folder and then run `JaneAlly.command` again.

+#### How do I know if my claims successfully uploaded?
+You will get an email from OfficeAlly when they are picked up for processing that the upload was successful.